Become an Interpreter

 Credentials L&I accepts

-Interpreters and translators are required to have at least 1 credential in good standing (not revoked) from one or more of the agencies or organizations listed in Chapter 14, Interpretive Services of our payment policies.
+Interpreters and translators are required to have at least 1 credential in good standing (not revoked) from one or more of the agencies or organizations listed in Chapter 14, Language Access Services of our payment policies.
 Interpreters must have either a Department of Social and Health Services Certification, Washington Association of the courts Certification, or a nationally recognized certificate.

 Credentials from other organizations or states

-Interpreters located outside of Washington state must submit credentials from their state Medicaid program, state or national court systems or other nationally recognized programs.
-For interpreters from any geographic area, credentials submitted from agencies or organizations other than those listed above, may be accepted if the testing criteria can be verified as meeting the minimum standards listed below.
+Interpreters located outside of Washington state must submit credentials from their state Medicaid program, state or national court systems, or other nationally recognized programs.
+For interpreters from any geographic area, credentials submitted from agencies or organizations other than those listed in the payment policy, may be accepted if the testing criteria can be verified as meeting the minimum standards listed below.
 Testing must be administered by a third-party organization whose business is to conduct certification for interpreters (i.e., interpreter agency owners may not test their own interpreters).

 - A written test in English; and